 The Commissioner continues to examine innovative ways for keeping victims informed through the criminal justice system.

-The CVR website provides information for victims on the Declaration of principles governing treatment of victims, as outlined in the Victims of Crime Act 2001.
+The VOCSA website provides information for victims on the Declaration of Principles governing treatment of victims, as outlined in the Victims of Crime Act 2001.
 These principles should govern the way victims are dealt with by public agencies and officials.

 The criminal justice system can be complex and confusing.
-The information on the CVR website can help victims understand what to expect, from reporting a crime through to the outcome of the court process and beyond.
-Amongst other information, it also provides where support can be obtained.
+The information on the website can help victims understand what to expect, from reporting a crime through to the outcome of the court process and beyond.
+It also provides advice of where support can be obtained, amongst other information.

-The CVR publications are used not only by victims, but also by many government and non-government agencies who provide support and services to victims.
-The publications have been updated and simplified with the use of plain English and diagrams.
-The CVR consulted with stakeholders and victims to ensure the most accurate and appropriate information for victims is included.
+VOCSA publications are used not only by victims, but also by many government and non-government agencies who provide support and services to victims.

 The Commissioner has engaged with media and provided opinion and discussed a wide range of victim topics through radio, television and online and print media, raising community awareness of victim issues.

 VOCSA is one Twitter with the following statistics for the year.